Microsupport of tempered solutions of D-Modules associated to smooth morphisms: Introduction

-It is a pleasure to thank M. Kashiwara, P. Schapira, G. Morando, L. Prelli, A.R.
-Martins, S. Guillermou, for their helpeful attention and, in particular, to D. Barlet whom I owe the essential idea to prove Theorem \ref{T:4}.
+We thank M. Kashiwara and P. Schapira for their useful comments, and also G. Morando, L. Prelli, A.R.
+Martins, S. Guillermou, for their interest.
+Last but not the least, I thank J-M Bony for his patience in reading and clearing what I took from his techniques.